 One right wing pamphlet at the time wrote of the Fifth Monarchy men “The scum and scouring of the country....
 Deduct the weavers, tailors, brewers, cobblers, tinkers, carmen, draymen, broom-men and mat makers and then give me a list of the gentlemen.
 Their names may be writ in the text, within the compass of a single halfpenny.
 Mercurius Elencticus (7-14 June I648), British Library, E447/ II, 226.

 The Diggers and the Clubmen-A Radical Contrast

-The book is a very good introduction to the subject of radicalism in the English Revolution.
+The book is an excellent introduction to the subject of Radicalism in the English Revolution.
 Dow’s work on the Levellers is equally important.
 Her conclusion is a little disappointing, to say the least.
-But I concur with A L Morton who said “A Party that held the centre of the stage for three of the most crucial years in our nation’s history, voiced the aspirations of the unprivileged masses, and could express with such force ideas that have been behind every great social advance since their time, cannot be regarded as wholly a failure or deserve to be wholly forgotten”.
+But I concur with A L Morton who said “A Party that held the centre of the stage for three of the most crucial years in our nation’s history, voiced the aspirations of the unprivileged masses, and could express with such force ideas that have been behind every great social advance since their time, cannot be regarded as wholly a failure or deserve to be completely forgotten”.

 Cromohs Virtual Seminars-A Matter of Context: 'Radicalism' and the English Revolution by

 Radicalism in the English Revolution, 1640-60 (Historical Association Studies) Paperback 18 Apr 1985-F.D.
 Dow